Hurricane Preparedness: Stay Ready, Stay Safe

 • All electrical equipment (stereos, computers, radios, etc.) should be placed on the floor and unplugged.

-• All windows should be closed tightly and locked, and curtains should be closed.
+• All windows should be closed tightly and locked.

 • Students who own cars should set the emergency brake and put the car in park or reverse gear.
 All windows should be closed and the car locked.